angry-monsters/angry-monsters.github.io/README.md

 - remove option for only 1 paragon pool

 ## Known Bugs
-- If CON Modifier is less than average HD, gives negative number of HD
+- If CON Modifier is less than average HD, gives negative number of HD.
+NPC HD calculation is off too.

 ## Future Responsiveness
 - column spanning issue